 - Review police reports

-- Obtain municipal records to determine if the area has a history of car accidents
+- Obtain municipal records to determine if the area has a history of motor vehicle wrecks

 - Work with forensic experts to recreate the accident